StormWorld0/storm-framework/scripts/README.md

-The security folder is where the signature logic for storm security for users is located. security is included in the core store because without it storm will stop running engine storm will reject startup if signature is missing
+## Explanation

+The `scripts/` folder is for placing the basic logic used during the initial stages of Storm-Framework installation.

+### Example

+- `cpl/` The language compilation logic location that Storm-Framework uses.
+- `security/` Save the security code for signing.
+- ETC.